mediadnan/Failures/docs/source/index.md

 ````shell
 pip install failures
 ````

+If ``colorama`` is installed in your environment, the default handler will print failures highlighted with colors; otherwise, it will print them normally.

+To install failures together with ``colorama``, we can install it using this command ``pip install "failures[colors]"``

 ## Bug report
 If you encounter any bug or issue using this library, or even want to contribute by giving us new suggestions;